MadMatcher/MadLib/docs/MadLib-Technical-Guide.md

 `a_cols`: Column names from dataset A to use for comparison

 - What it is: List of strings specifying which columns from A contain the data you want to compare
-- Purpose: Tells the system which fields in A contain meaningful information for matching
+- Purpose: Tells the system which columns in A contain meaningful information for matching
 - Example: `['name', 'address', 'phone']` - these are the columns that will help identify if two records represent the same entity
 - Requirement: These columns must be the same as the columns for b_cols

 `b_cols`: Column names from dataset B to use for comparison

 - What it is: List of strings specifying which columns from B contain the data you want to compare
-- Purpose: Tells the system which fields in B contain meaningful information for matching
+- Purpose: Tells the system which columns in B contain meaningful information for matching
 - Example: `['name', 'address', 'phone']` - these are the columns that will help identify if two records represent the same entity
 - Requirement: These columns must be the same as the columns for a_cols

+**Discussion:** Tables A and B can be Pandas or Spark DataFrame, depending on whether your runtime environment is Pandas on a single machine, Spark on a single machine, or Spark on a cluster of machines.
+Further, as of now, we require a_cols and b_cols to be the same list of column names.
+But in the future this function will be extended so that it can handle the case where these two lists are different.

 `sim_functions`: Custom similarity functions (optional)